a2stuff/a2d/desktop/README.md

 ($C000-$CFFF is reserved for I/O, and main $BF page and language card is ProDOS)

 * Aux
- * $0800-$1AFF is a "save area"; used by MGTK to store the background when menus are drawn so it can be restored without redrawing.
+ * $0800-$1FFF is a "save area"; used by MGTK to store the background when menus are drawn so it can be restored without redrawing.
 The save area is also used by DeskTop to save the background for alert dialogs, and icon outlines when dragging - basically, any modal operation.
- * $1B00-$1F7F holds lists of icons, one for the desktop then one for up to 8 windows.
-First byte is a count, up to 127 icon entries.
-Icon numbers map indirectly into a table at $ED00 that holds the type, coordinates, etc.
- * $1F80-$1FFF is a map of used/free icon numbers, as they are reassigned as windows are opened and closed.
+   * Desk Accessories can use this space.
  * $2000-$3FFF is the hires graphics page.
  * $4000-$BFFF (`auxmem.s`) includes these:
  * $4000-$85FF is the [MouseGraphics ToolKit](../mgtk/MGTK.md)